Philadelphia officials provide additional options to allow restaurants to offer outdoor dining

 "Philadelphia's diverse restaurants not only help to power the local economy by providing thousands of jobs, but they also give the city's neighborhoods their distinct character," officials said in a news release.

 Restaurants that have patio areas on their properties or already have sidewalk café licenses are authorized to offer outdoor seating beginning Friday.
-They must follow COVID-19 safety precautions and have current, valid restaurant licenses.
+They must follow COVID-19 safety precautions, such as masks and social distancing, and have current, valid restaurant licenses.

+Loyal customers began filling the sidewalk outside of Comfort & Floyd restaurant at 11th and Wharton streets in South Philadelphia Friday morning.

+"For the last three months, it's just been me and my husband doing all the work, so we've been able to operate at a really low level," said co-owner Sara Reckahn.

 For the first time in a while, the staff at 2nd Story Brewing Company in Old City has something to celebrate.